+Risk Committee

-A Risk Committee The Risk Committee is responsible for overseeing Genworth's enterprise risk management policy and related risk profile, including but not limited to the following major risk exposures: credit risks, market risks, insurance risks, housing risks, operational risks, model risks, information technology risks, and any other risk that poses a material threat to the viability of Genworth, including significant and emerging risks like climate risk.
-In connection with reviewing and overseeing the control, management and mitigation processes relating to Genworth's enterprise management policy and risk appetite, the Risk Committee recommends annually for Board approval: (i) the enterprise risk management policy; and (ii) the risk appetite of the company.
+- The Risk Committee is responsible for overseeing Genworth's enterprise risk management policy and related risk profile, including but not limited to the following major risk exposures: credit risks, market risks, insurance risks, housing risks, operational risks, model risks, information technology risks, and any other risk that poses a material threat to the viability of Genworth, including significant and emerging risks like climate risk. - In connection with reviewing and overseeing the control, management and mitigation processes relating to Genworth's enterprise management policy and risk appetite, the Risk Committee recommends annually for Board approval: (i) the enterprise risk management policy; and (ii) the risk appetite of the company.
 The Risk Committee oversees the implementation and maintenance of such policy and appetite.

 All directors serving on the Risk Committee are independent, and Genworth's Chief Risk Officer has a direct reporting obligation to the Risk Committee.

+Audit Committee

-Audit Committee Compensation Committee Governance Committee The Compensation Committee oversees the The Audit Committee has responsibility for The Governance Committee is responsible for oversight of risks associated with financial risks relating to compensation plans and the oversight of risks relating to corporate accounting and reporting, including the programs, management development and governance, as well as the ESG policies and company's system of internal control. leadership succession in the company's various practices of the company. business units, and human capital management strategy.
+The Audit Committee has responsibility for oversight of risks associated with financial accounting and reporting, including the company's system of internal control.